On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Data assimilation for the one-dimensional shallow water equations

 \section{Data assimilation for the one-dimensional shallow water equations}

-Our goal is to use a variational optimization approach to construct the best approximation $\tilde{\phi}$ to the true initial condition $f$ in \eqref{eq:SWEnlc} or \eqref{eq:SWElc} given observations $\{ m_j(t) \}$, cf.~\eqref{eq:m}.
+Our goal is to use a variational optimization approach to construct the best approximation {$\phi^{(b)}$} to the true initial condition {$\phi^{(t)}$} in \eqref{eq:SWEnlc} or \eqref{eq:SWElc} given observations $\{y^{(o)}_j(t)\}$, cf.~\eqref{eq:m}.
 It is assumed that all observation points are located on one side (e.g. to the right) of the support of the true initial data, i.e.,

-so that only right-going waves can pass through the observation points, and the observations are made over the interval $0<t\leq T$, where $T$ is the observation time.
+so that only right-going waves can pass through the observation points, and the observations are made over the interval $0<t\leq T$, where $T$ is the observation time. {The notation used for the data assimilation is summarized in Table~\ref{tab:notation}.}

-As is typical in data assimilation problems, the question of finding the initial data $\tilde{\phi}$ such that the corresponding solution of system \eqref{eq:SWEnl} or \eqref{eq:SWEl} optimally matches the available observations $m_j(t)$, $j=1,\dots, N_{\text{obs}}$, is framed as a PDE-constrained optimization problem where a least-squares error functional $\J \; : \; L^2(\RR) \rightarrow \RR$ defined as
+As is typical in data assimilation problems, the question of finding {the best estimate of} the initial data {$\phi^{(b)}$} such that the corresponding solution of system \eqref{eq:SWEnl} or \eqref{eq:SWEl} optimally matches the available observations $y^{(o)}_j(t)$, $j=1,\dots, N_{\text{obs}}$, is framed as a PDE-constrained optimization problem where a least-squares error functional $\J \; : \; L^2(\RR) \rightarrow \RR$ defined as

-is minimized with respect to the initial data $\phi$ under the constraint that the corresponding evolution $\eta(\cdot,\cdot;\phi)$ satisfies system \eqref{eq:SWEnl} or \eqref{eq:SWEl}.
-Then, since $\eta$ is the solution of \eqref{eq:SWEnl} or \eqref{eq:SWEl} corresponding to $\phi$, we obtain the following reduced (unconstrained) formulation
+is minimized with respect to the initial data $\phi$ under the constraint that the `{`forecast"} solution $\eta^{(f)}(\cdot,\cdot)$ {corresponding to the initial condition $\phi$} satisfies system \eqref{eq:SWEnl} or \eqref{eq:SWEl}.
+Then, since $\eta^{(f)}$ is the solution of \eqref{eq:SWEnl} or \eqref{eq:SWEl} corresponding to $\phi$, we obtain the following reduced (unconstrained) formulation

-We remark that in actual applications the error functional \eqref{eq:cost} is typically augmented with a suitable Tikhonov regularization term which provides stability in the presence of measurement noise \cite{ehn96}.
-We also add that the assumption that the initial data $\phi$ belongs to the space $L^2(\RR)$ of square-integrable functions on $\RR$ is enough to ensure existence of (possibly nonsmooth) solutions to the initial-value problems \eqref{eq:SWEnl} and \eqref{eq:SWEl}.
-Local minimizers $\tilde{\phi}$ are then characterized by the condition expressing the vanishing of the G\^ateaux (directional) differential of $\J(\phi)$, i.e,
+We remark that in actual applications the error functional \eqref{eq:cost} is typically augmented with a suitable Tikhonov regularization term which provides stability in the presence of observation noise \cite{ehn96} {and makes the problem well-posed.} {We also add that t}{T}he assumption that the initial data $\phi$ belongs to the space $L^2(\RR)$ of square-integrable functions on $\RR$ is {enough} {sufficient} to ensure existence of (possibly non-smooth) solutions to the initial-value problems \eqref{eq:SWEnl} and \eqref{eq:SWEl}.
+Local minimizers $\phi^{(b)}$ are then characterized by the condition expressing the vanishing of the G\^ateaux (directional) differential of $\J(\phi)$, i.e,